sachnaror/django-docker-starter-project/README.md

 # Project Name

-A Django project with the app name "App".
-(You can give any name to your project and app.
-I gave the name 'backend' for reference sake here)
+A Django project 'backend' with the app name "users".

 ## Why Project Structure Matters